 About RGB colour values

-- Colour values are the sets of numbers and/or characters used by colour models to systematically identify and store colour information in a form of colour notation recognisable to both computers and humans.
+- Colour values are numbers and/or characters used by colour models to represent and store colour information in a format that can be recognized by both computers and humans.

-- Every colour within a colour model is assigned its own unique colour value.
+- Each colour within a colour model is assigned a unique colour value.

 - RGB colour values (codes) are represented by decimal triplets (base 10) or hexadecimal triplets (base 16).